Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Results

 \paragraph{Red Blood Cell Imaging}

-Imaging human red blood cells, we expected to see a predominant signal from hemoglobin and a similar SNR from the two techniques (based on the results from the delay scans).
-However, the transient phase demonstrated a stronger signal than transient absorption in this case with clearer structural details due to XPM.
-Figure \ref{fig:RBCDelayStack} shows a comparison of T$\Phi$M and TAM for imaging the transient decay in red blood cells.
+Imaging human red blood cells, we expected to see a predominant signal from hemoglobin and a similar signal level from the two techniques (based on the results from the delay scans).
+However, T$\Phi$M demonstrated a much larger signal, with clearer structural details (Fig.~\ref{fig:RBCDelayStack}).
 All of the images are shown on the same intensity scale; the overlaps with the pump-reference at $\tau=-1.20$ ps and with the pump-probe at $\tau=0$ ps show the strongest signals and good structural detail for T$\Phi$M.